Naman-S-Sondhiya/Netflix-flask-clone/README.md

 1. Visit [TMDB Website](https://www.themoviedb.org/)
 2. Create a free account and log in
 3. Navigate to Profile → Settings → API
-4. Generate a new API key
+4. Generate a new API key and accept the terms
-5. Accept the terms and provide required details

 ### Step 3: Run Application Locally with Python